-\begin{defi} Let $X$ be a smoothly stratified pseudomanifold with a Thom-Mather stratification and let $g$ a quasi edge metric with weights on $reg(X)$.
-Then the general perversity $p_{g}$ associated to $g$ is:
+\begin{defi} Let $X$ be a smoothly stratified pseudomanifold with a Thom-Mather stratification and let $g$ a quasi-edge metric with weights on $reg(X)$.
+Then the general perversity $p_{g}$ associated with $g$ is:

-where $l_{Y}=dimL_{Y}$ and, given any real and positive number $x$, $[[x]]$ is the greatest integer strictly less than $x$. \end{defi}
+where $l_{Y}=dimL_{Y}$, $c_Y$ is defined in the second point of Definition \ref{zedge} and given any real and positive number $x$, $[[x]]$ is the greatest integer strictly less than $x$. \end{defi}

 \begin{teo} Let $X$ be a compact and oriented smoothly stratified pseudomanifold of dimension $n$ with a Thom-Mather stratification $\mathfrak{X}$.
-Let $g$ be a quasi edge metric with weights on $reg(X)$, see definition \ref{zedge}.
-Let $\mathcal{R}_{0}$ be the stratified coefficient system made of the pair of coefficient systems given by $(X-X_{n-1})\times \mathbb{R}$ over $X-X_{n-1}$ where the fibers $\mathbb{R}$ have the discrete topology and the costant $0$ system on $X_{n-1}$.
-Let $p_{g}$ be the general perversity associated to the metric $g$, see definition \ref{pim}.
-Then, for all $i=0,...,n$, the following isomorphisms holds:
+Let $g$ be a quasi-edge metric with weights on $reg(X)$, see Definition \ref{zedge}.
+Let $\mathcal{R}_{0}$ be the stratified coefficient system made of the pair of coefficient systems given by $(X-X_{n-1})\times \mathbb{R}$ over $X-X_{n-1}$ where the fibers $\mathbb{R}$ have the discrete topology and the constant $0$ system on $X_{n-1}$.
+Let $p_{g}$ be the general perversity associated with the metric $g$, see Definition \ref{pim}.
+Then, for all $i=0,...,n$, the following isomorphisms hold:

 where $q_{g}$ is the complementary perversity of $p_{g}$, that is, $q_{g}=t-p_{g}$, $t$ is the usual top perversity and $\mathcal{H}^i_{abs/rel}(reg(X),g)$ are the Hodge cohomology groups defined in \ref{nannabobo}.
 In particular, for all $i=0,...,n$ the groups are all finite dimensional. \end{teo}